By Anthony Garcia |

-NEW YORK—Recently I flew back to Texas for a visit during my time interning with Baylor’s communication program in New York City.
+Recently, I flew back to Texas for a visit while I interned with Baylor’s communication program in New York City.
 I left with one suitcase but came back with two.
 The second was mostly filled with smuggled goods from H-E-B, something not even heard of in the Big Apple.

 From Frank Sinatra to Alicia Keys and Jay-Z, artists literally sing praises about the city that is New York.
 Filled with diversity, opportunity and culture, this concrete jungle measured up to expectations the semester I lived there.
 However, there’s one hole in my heart that cannot be filled—H-E-B.